eugeneloza/castle-editor-tutorial/README.md

 ![Start button image](images/button-start-custom-background-size.png)

-Also let's change the font size, so that the text won't be so tiny.
+Also let's change the `FontSize`, so that the text won't be so tiny.
 It can be done in "Basic" tab:

 ![Start button image](images/button-start-font-size.png)